Directed evolution: Generating variation

 Starting gene (left) and library of variants (right).
 Point mutations change single nucleotides.
 Insertions and deletions add or remove sections of DNA.
 Shuffling recombines segments of two (or more) similar genes.

 How DNA libraries generated by random mutagenesis sample sequence space.
 The amino acid substituted into a given position is shown.
 Each dot or set of connected dots is one member of the library.
 Error-prone PCR randomly mutates some residues to other amino acids.
 Alanine scanning replaces each residue of the protein with alanine, one-by-one.
 Site saturation substitutes each of the 20 possible amino acids (or some subset of them) at a single position, one-by-one.

 The first step in performing a cycle of directed evolution is the generation of a library of variant genes.
 The sequence space for random sequence is vast (10^{130} possible sequences for a 100 amino acid protein) and extremely sparsely populated by functional proteins.
 Neither experimental, nor natural evolution can ever get close to sampling so many sequences.
 Of course, natural evolution samples variant sequences close to functional protein sequences and this is imitated in DE by mutagenising an already functional gene.

 Some calculations suggest it is entirely feasible that for all practical (i.e. functional and structural) purposes, protein sequence space has been fully explored during the course of evolution of life on Earth.

-The starting gene can be mutagenised by random point mutations (by chemical mutagens or error prone PCR) and insertions and deletions (by transposons).
+The starting gene can be mutated by random point mutations (by chemical mutagens or error prone PCR) and insertions and deletions (by transposons).
 Gene recombination can be mimicked by DNA shuffling of several sequences (usually of more than 70% sequence identity) to jump into regions of sequence space between the shuffled parent genes.
 Finally, specific regions of a gene can be systematically randomised for a more focused approach based on structure and function knowledge.
 Depending on the method, the library generated will vary in the proportion of functional variants it contains.
 Even if an organism is used to express the gene of interest, by mutagenising only that gene the rest of the organism's genome remains the same and can be ignored for the evolution experiment (to the extent of providing a constant genetic environment).